-“Our mantra is ‘content with purpose’”, says Brooke Siegel, Vice President of Content at Hearst Magazines.
+‘Our mantra is “content with purpose,”’ says Brooke Siegel, the Vice President of Content at Hearst Magazines.
 Teams strive to understand what will inform and entertain their audiences.
-When ABC pitched Cosmopolitan to feature The Bachelor winner Cassie Randolph in the magazine, then–Chief Fashion Director Aya Kanai (now Editor-in-Chief of Marie Claire) turned to HANS, a custom bot that pulls data into Slack.
-Since Cosmopolitan’s website had covered the TV series from the start, Kanai says, “we had all this data demonstrating how our stories performed and whether our audience cared about this topic, which they did”.
-She was confident enough in the data to give the go-ahead to a photo shoot of Randolph for the print magazine.
+When ABC pitched Cosmopolitan to feature The Bachelor winner Cassie Randolph in the magazine, then–Chief Fashion Director Aya Kanai (now Editor in Chief of Marie Claire) turned to HANS, a custom bot that pulls data into Slack.
+As Cosmopolitan’s website had covered the TV series from the start, Kanai says, ‘we had all this data demonstrating how our stories performed and whether our audience cared about this topic, which they did.’
+She was confident enough in the data to greenlight a photo shoot of Randolph for the print magazine.

 That story isn’t an exception; it’s the new normal at Hearst Magazines.
 The division doubled down on digital content and analytics, encouraging its staff to mine data for editorial insights.
 Thanks to HANS, this new data-driven mindset is woven into the everyday workflow of all of Hearst’s magazine brands, allowing teams to leverage yesterday’s data to create today’s must-reads.